Droidadda/Infinity_Kernel_Micromax_A106/README.md

 Contributors
 ------
 >GOD , Sunmughan Swamy(Maintainer) , Manjot Sidhu (Created this Kernel Source) , Monty Kumar(helping) , Sandeep Sethi(helped me always) , Ranjan(mentor) , Divyrajsinh Jadeja(Tester) , Anurag D'Cruz(motivator) and each and every person of unite 2 who inspired Manjot Sidhu to do this outstanding work...
-Thank You Every Much Manjot Sidhu...
+Thank You very Much Manjot Sidhu...
 You would always remember in my heart for your contribution.

 Introduction
 ------